wandb/docs/docs/support/how_set_retention_expiration_policy_artifact.md

 tags:
    - artifacts
 ---

-If you have artifacts that are subject to data privacy regulations such as dataset artifacts containing PII, or want to schedule the deletion of an artifact version to manage your storage, you can set a TTL (time-to-live) policy.
-Learn more in [this](../guides/artifacts/ttl.md) guide.
+To manage artifacts that contain sensitive data or to schedule the deletion of artifact versions, set a TTL (time-to-live) policy.
+For detailed instructions, refer to the [TTL guide](../guides/artifacts/ttl.md).